zenstackhq/zenstack-docs/docs/the-complete-guide/part3/2-server-adapters.md

 :::

 We've configured the server adapter to use a vanilla Prisma Client for now for quick testing.
 By default, the server adapter uses RPC-style API.
-We can hit the endpoint to do a few test now:
+We can hit the endpoint to do a few tests now:

 - Find a `List`